 Earlier I mentioned that it was fortunate both Bronzino and Salviati’s values and colors were staying put.
 This is because were the values to dance the result would not be successful.
 In that case, the flesh would look mottled, and that is not pretty.
 In the end that’s the real warning of colors dance but values stay put.
 Do not confuse a shift in color for a shift in value.

 In 1909 Harrison compiled his lectures into a book titled, Landscape Painting.
-That book is long out of print.
-However, you can find free PDF copies online (one is here).
+That book is long out of print, however you can find free PDF copies online.
 For those that prefer physical books, a few years back I republished it, combined with Asher B. Durand’s Letters on Landscape Painting.
 You can purchase a copy of that combination here.